dotnet/csharplang/proposals/roles.md

 A role type satisfies the constraints satisfied by its underlying type (see section on constraints).
 In phase C, some additional constraints can be satisfied (additional implemented interfaces).

+## Extension type

+An extension is declared by an *extension_declaration*.
+It is a role whose members can be found on the underlying type (or a value of the underlying type) when the extension is "in scope" and compatible with the underlying type (see extension member lookup section).

+The above rules from role types apply, namely the permitted modifiers and rules on underlying type.

 ### Terminology

 We'll use "augments" for relationship to underlying type